md-zaman/kubernetes/Notes.md

             kubectl get svc
             - lists all the service
     Here you can have to change the service 'type:' from 'NodePort' to 'LoadBalancer' This will not work here because we are using minikube.
-But suppose you're using ec2 instance you can c=do it by accessing the ec2 instances' public IP.
+But suppose you're using ec2 instance you can do it by accessing the ec2 instances' public IP.
-    These things are taken of by the CCM- Cloud Control Manager.
+    These things are taken care of by the CCM- Cloud Control Manager.
     After you save this service aftermaking the changes and enter 'kubectl get svc'
     You will find that the status under the 'EXTERNAL-IP' says '<pending>' because this is minikube.